themangokid/tk20_smart_homes/README.md

 +  3DModel of a poo
 +  3DModel of a balcony

+Has been done:
++ 3D model of a lawn

 ## Leads
 + Emil, Linus, Markus
 + Aisha, Golsa, Edvin, Josefin